OpenVisualCloud/Media-Communications-Mesh/README.md

 ## Introduction

 The Media Communications Mesh (MCM) enables efficient, low-latency media transport for media microservices for Edge, Edge-to-Cloud, and both private and public Cloud environments.
-The framework creates a secure, standards-based media data plane for inter-microservices communications using a new media proxy leveraging the [Intel® Media Transport Library (IMTL)](https://github.com/OpenVisualCloud/Media-Transport-Library) and adds the necessary microservices control-plane communications infrastructure to implement any media control protocol.
+The framework creates a secure, standards-based media data plane for inter-microservices communications using a new media proxy leveraging the [Media Transport Library (MTL)](https://github.com/OpenVisualCloud/Media-Transport-Library) and adds the necessary microservices control-plane communications infrastructure to implement any media control protocol.

 ## Media Proxy